BoE's Kohn urges UK banks to lend at home, not abroad

 "It's really important that they be active lenders and support the UK economy.
 That's their home base," Kohn was quoted as saying by the Financial Times.
 "It makes good business sense."

-The BoE and many politicians have blamed Britain's very slow recovery from the 2008 financial crisis in part on banks' reluctance to expand business lending.
+The Bank and many politicians have blamed Britain's very slow recovery from the 2008 financial crisis in part on banks' reluctance to expand business lending.

-But the BoE has also urged banks to raise capital levels, something they say is holding back lending, along with weak demand at a time of global economic uncertainty.
+But the Bank has also urged banks to raise capital levels, something they say is holding back lending, along with weak demand at a time of global economic uncertainty.

 The FT reported Kohn as saying that this circle could be squared by banks reducing their overseas exposure.